TheCedarPrince/thecedarprince.github.io/notes/03192020035441-bullet-journal-daily.md

++++
-@def title = "Daily Planning in a Bullet Journal"
-@def slug = "03192020035441-bullet-journal-daily"
-@def tags = ["zettel", "bulletjournal", "productivity", "journaling", "writing", "daily", "key", "archive"]
-@def description = "How to create a daily plan when using a bullet journal."

-@def rss_title = "Daily Planning in a Bullet Journal"
-@def rss_description = "How to create a daily plan when using a bullet journal."
-@def rss_pubdate = Date(2020, 3, 19)
+title = "Daily Planning in a Bullet Journal" slug = "03192020035441-bullet-journal-daily" tags = ["zettel", "bulletjournal", "productivity", "journaling", "writing", "daily", "key", "archive"] description = "How to create a daily plan when using a bullet journal." rss_title = "Daily Planning in a Bullet Journal" rss_description = "How to create a daily plan when using a bullet journal." rss_pubdate = Date(2020, 3, 19)
++++

 Daily Planning in a Bullet Journal